 - Gokyo Shumyo Tsumego Series, section 4

-- Counting Liberties and Winning Capturing Races, an advanced book on this topic
+- Counting Liberties and Winning Capturing Races by Richard Hunter

 - Capturing Races 1 by Robert Jasiek.